Certificate in Physics (CERT 783)

-- 4. Only graded courses can be used toward the certificate.
+4. Only graded courses may be used toward the certificate.

-- 5. A minimum grade of 2.0 is required for each course used toward the certificate.
+5. A minimum grade point average of 2.0 is required for courses used toward the certificate.

-- To declare a certificate in Physics you must fill out a major/certificate declaration form.
+To declare a certificate in Physics you must fill out a major/certificate declaration form.
 An Undergraduate Physics Advisor must sign the form.
 Students can declare the physics certificate at any time after completing one physics course on the Madison campus.
 You must have a 2.5 GPA in physics and math courses taken at Madison at the time you declare.
 In all cases, the certificate must be declared before the semester in which you graduate.
-Once you complete the requirements for the certificate you must request that the certificate be posted to your transcript.
-Both the form to declare the certificate and the completion of the certificate can be obtained at the department office in 2320 Chamberlin Hall or (Click here--files are attached) .
+The form to declare the certificate can be obtained at the department office in 2320 Chamberlin Hall or in the link below.
 Note: You should bring a copy of your current transcript when you talk with the undergraduate advisor.

 6207 Chamberlin Hall